-We will construct approximately 45 blocks of natural drainage systems in the Thornton Creek basin.
-The work will be in three phases.
-Natural drainage systems are low areas in the right-of-way or “planter strip.”
-They are planted with deep-rooted plants, and temporarily hold and clean stormwater from streets and sidewalks.
+We will construct approximately 12-15 blocks of natural drainage systems (NDS) in the Thornton Creek basin.
+NDS consist of shallow depressions in the public right-of-way, or “planter strip,” filled with deep-rooted plants and spongy soils that temporarily hold and clean polluted stormwater from streets and sidewalks.

-Thornton Creek is a salmon-bearing, urbanized creek with degraded water quality.
-Rain washing pollutants off streets is part of the problem; it brings pollution into the creek through ditches or pipes.
+Why Thornton Creek?
+Thornton Creek is a salmon-bearing urban creek with degraded water quality.
+Stormwater picks up pollutants from streets—including oil, heavy metals, and fertilizers—and flows into the creek through ditches or pipes.
 This project will remove pollutants from the stormwater before it reaches the creek.

 This project will improve water quality in Thornton Creek, as well as improve stormwater drainage, slow traffic, and beautify streets.